DynamicalSystemsGroup/bdp-lib/docs/Glossary.md

 layout: default
 ---

- - Block Diagram Protocol Schema: This schema is used to validate the JSON file that is used to store the block diagram protocol.
-There are two components, a toolbox which describes the abstract blocks and spaces and the model which has the actual instances of the toolbox - processors, wires and systems.
+ - Project: A project within the block diagram protocol.
+The toolbox contains the abstract representations and the workbench contains the implementations.
-   - Toolbox Schema: This schema is used for describing a toolbox in bdp-lib.
+   - Toolbox: The abstract classes of blocks and spaces which the workbench will instantiate.
      - Spaces: A list of spaces in the block diagram protocol that follow the space schema.
-It defines the abstract classes of blocks and spaces which models will instantiate.
+One can think of a space as a typed dictionary of data.
        - ID: The unique identifier of the space.
        - Name: The name of the space.
        - Description: The description of the space.